 As with Jung’s earlier insight, such variant musings by Saul and Gray are crucial to our fuller understanding of what’s taking place at present.
 They’re further critical to providing an insight into the implications of ignoring the portents therein.

 It is said: ‘Never let a good crisis go to waste…’.
-Putting aside the inherent ambiguity of this trope and the fact that the precept itself has been doing the rounds for some time in one form or another, it not by chance shoehorned itself into the political lexicon in the wake of 9/11.
+Putting aside the inherent ambiguity of this trope and the fact that the precept itself has been doing the rounds for some time in one form or another (crass opportunism and bloody cynicism hardly being concepts foreign to the political mind), it not by chance shoehorned itself into the political lexicon in the wake of 9/11.
 Yet the subtext of this meme was then and remains now: ‘if we get tired of waiting for one to show up, go the extra mile and have one tailor-made and fit-for-purpose…’.

 That this reality then should be cogent to all is, well, without doubt!
 To re-mint an old adage, we don’t need to be paranoid to appreciate this.
 In any case, the paranoia may be too late to help us.
 Such are the stakes with this particular crisis, such is the zeitgeist.
 This is not idle hyperbole.

 And for those who might be tempted to view this as bordering on conspiratorial musing, as author Lance de Haven-Smith has suggested, our ready acceptance of the edicts, expositions, and explanations from on high is predicated on a misplaced ‘sentimentality’ about our political leaders, public figures and institutions ‘rather than’ he says, ‘on any unbiased reasoning and object observation’.
 One supposes here then we’re talking about the benefit of a reasonable doubt versus the disadvantages of unreasonable suspicion or even unreasoned certainty.